elijahcommits/better-onetab-reloaded/README.md

 ### Next step

-You can learn more about the next step of better onetab at [project page](https://github.com/cnwangjie/better-onetab/projects/1) and leave your comment in [issues page](https://github.com/cnwangjie/better-onetab/issues).
+You can learn more about the next steps of IceTab at [project page](https://github.com/elijahcommits/IceTab/projects/1) and leave your comment in [issues page](https://github.com/elijahcommits/better-onetab/issues).

 ### Installation

-~~Download the released .crx file in [releases page](https://github.com/cnwangjie/better-onetab/releases) and drag it to chrome extensions page.~~

 Build your own from following steps：